gabriellegall/Python_Portfolio/README.md

 ## [Central Limit Theorem](https://github.com/gabriellegall/Python_Portfolio/blob/main/Central-limit-theorem/central_limit_theorem.py)

 **Context** : the central limit theorem (CLT) states that, given a sufficiently large sample size, the sampling distribution of the averages for a variable will approximate a normal distribution regardless of that variable’s distribution in the population.
-The required sample size depends on how far the population distribution is from a normal distribution (typically researchers assume a sample size of 30).
+This theory is central to hypothesis testing since it enables researchers to know the sampling distribution of averages for any random variable with finite mean and variance.

 **Script** : this script shows the sampling distribution of 1000 averages for Bernoulli samples with various sizes.
 The script also contains results of a normality test (Jarque–Bera test) for each of those distributions.